Table of Contents_

 No one wants to use a hammer that’s going to damage surfaces.
 So, we selected this option from Irwin because it specifically features a smooth hammer face that’s designed to keep surfaces intact.
 We like that this model features a full-length design and is one of the few heavier head weights in our guide.

 You’ll appreciate the fiberglass handle that features an ergonomic design with a ProTouch grip that gives you more control while also minimizing fatigue by dampening vibrations.
 The head is crafted from forged steel for better durability and the 16-ounce weight gives you the ability to work on a wider range of projects.
-If you like this hammer, you might want the best hammer drill too.

 Award: BEST COMPACT DESIGN